WhiZTiM/whiztim.github.io/_posts/2017-11-16-C++-References-And-Pointers-May-Hurt-You.md

     *d->value = ans;                      //assign the results.
 ```

 Now the above code is a legal transformation of the former.
-When we compiler our example code with our latest changes, GCC 8.0.1 at `-O3` yeilds an assembly of:
+When we compiler our example code with our latest changes, GCC 8.0.1 at `-O3` yields an assembly of:

 ```java
   movdqu xmm0, XMMWORD PTR [rsi]